JolonB/py3findimagedupes/README.md

 reference reimplementation of a subset of the findimagedupes Perl script.
 The base64 fingerprint outputs should be identical.

-pyfindimagedupes needs Python 2.4, 2.5, 2.6 or 2.7 (no Python 3.x) and
+pyfindimagedupes needs Python 3.x and pgmagick installed.
-pgmagick installed.

 pgmagick can be installed with one of the commands listed [here](https://pypi.org/project/pgmagick/).

-The Python packages can be installed with:
+The Python packages can then be installed with:

 ```shell
 pip install requirements.txt